Frank and Norma’s Story: Working Full Time From the Road

 They see pictures or videos of us visiting San Luis Obispo one week, Santa Monica the next, then Sedona, Phoenix, Colorado Springs, Topeka and all points between.

-They read about the future legs of our journey, which Ohio, Kentucky, Florida, Texas, etc.
+They read about the legs of our journey; Missouri, Illinois, Ohio, Kentucky, Tennessee, Florida…

 Here’s our story

 We work full time from the road in our 32-foot 5th wheel RV.

 Norma and I are blessed to be able to grow our business, serve our clients, and still see North America while we are young enough to enjoy it — and do it as if we never left the office, at least to our clients.